2i2c-org/2i2c-org.github.io/content/jobs/2023/delivery-manager.md

 2i2c is committed to hiring processes that are inclusive of people with many lived experiences and qualities.
 We try to structure our hiring process so that it is predictable, doesn’t take too long, and doesn’t take too much effort.

-If you’d like to apply for this position, **send your resume and a cover letter briefly describing why you’re interested in 2i2c and in this role to [jobs@2i2c.org](mailto:jobs@2i2c.org?subject=Application%20for%20delivery%20manager%20position)**.
+If you’d like to apply for this position, **fill out [the application at this link](https://airtable.com/appsLf5t2EY8Awrd3/shrPRZvYF9HhVNAoj)**.
 We will begin reviewing applications after October 20, 2023 and will fill this position on a rolling basis once we find a candidate with the right fit for the job.